 4. Delegate Authority, Not Just Tasks

 Empower leads with decision bands (e.g., ops manager approves $500 variances).
 Free you for strategy.
+When there's no one to delegate to, this prioritization guide helps you decide what to keep, what to defer, and what to automate.

 Action: Define "approval matrices" per role.
 Train, trust, track outcomes.
 Retrain lapses.